The exchange (chess): Sokolov vs. Kramnik

 and White won on move 41.

 Reshevsky vs. Petrosian

-Tigran Petrosian, the World Champion from 1963–1969, was well known for his especially creative use of this device.
+Tigran Petrosian, the World Champion from 1963 to 1969, was well known for his especially creative use of this device.
 He once responded (only half jokingly), when asked what was his favourite piece, as saying "The rook, because I can sacrifice it for minor pieces!"
 In the game Reshevsky versus Petrosian at the 1953 Candidates Tournament in Zurich, he sacrificed the exchange on move 25, only for his opponent to sacrifice it in return on move 30.
 This game is perhaps the most famous and most frequently taught example of the exchange sacrifice.